 If you’re done with everything inside the group, you can close all the tabs at once, destroying the group and everything in it.
 Click the designated group name and then click “Close Group” in the menu.

-Although Chrome’s tab grouping feature is missing a few things—like the ability to merge groups—the Tab Groups flag is a great way to organize, group, and label all the tabs you have open in your browser.
+Although Google Chrome’s tab grouping feature is missing a few things—like the ability to merge groups—the Tab Groups feature is a great way to organize, group, and label all the tabs you have open in your browser.